 2. What should be done at the first screening visit?

-A careful history should be taken and a full physical examination done to confirm that all the criteria for treatment have been met.
-Counselling and education sessions must be arranged and co-trimoxazole started.
+A careful history should be taken and a full physical examination done.
+Counselling and education sessions must be arranged and co-trimoxazole started if required.

 3. Who should provide the counselling and education?

 All the members of the multidisciplinary team play a role.
 Individual counselling is important.
-Pamphlets, videos and posters are helpful.
+Pamphlets, videos and posters are helpful, if available.
 A group education course may be available.

 4. What must the patient learn about antiretroviral treatment?

 He must know what drugs are to be taken, the dose and timing of treatment, and the side effects.
-He must ‘know his drugs’.
+He must ‘know their meds’.
 The importance of excellent adherence must be stressed at every meeting.
 He must be aware of the risks and advantages of treatment.